Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations: Introduction

-The speedup predicted for quantum simulation applies only to information that can be efficiently extracted.
+The speedup predicted for quantum simulation of any system applies only to information that can be efficiently extracted.
 For dynamics this means collective properties like the Lyapunov exponent, localization length, and diffusion coefficient.
-The Lyapunov exponent is extracted from the fidelity of a quantum algorithm in the presence of noise.
+The Lyapunov exponent is extracted from the fidelity of a quantum algorithm in the presence of noise, making it relevant in the NISQ era.
 If the algorithm is exponentially efficient compared to classical methods, for instance by use of the quantum Fourier transform, the Lyapunov exponent inherits an exponential speedup \cite{benenti2004quantum}.
-The first big milestone then for the quantum simulation of classically chaotic dynamics is to observe the Lyapunov exponent on a noisy few-qubit quantum device.
-This milestone faces three limitations: the Lyapunov exponent must be less than the Fermi golden rule decay rate due to noise; the Lyapunov exponent must be large enough to avoid a phase transition to localization; and the noise must be small enough that sufficient time steps of the fidelity can be obtained.
-One must also consider the improvements in gate error rates that would be required to observe these effects on near term quantum computing hardware platforms.
-In order to establish a baseline for comparison, experiments on the open access IBM-Q superconducting platform and reported data for IonQ are considered for their relatively high qubit fidelities.